bkg68w/URS_PORTAL/index.md

 If we can predict the drift, we can preserve coherence.

-## URS is ready.
-The tools are live.
-The future is now.

-*This is an invitation.
-How will you contribute?*

- **Explore the theory and join the next generation of scientific discovery and quantum innovation.**
+ ## Explore the theory and join the next generation of scientific discovery and quantum innovation.

 ## - [Mission & Ethos](docs/mission.md)